zackbradys/rancher-effortless/README.md

 EOF
 ```

-Now that the configuration file is completed, let's download and start the RKE2 Control/Server Node:
+Now that the configuration file is completed, let's install and start the RKE2 Control/Server Node:

 ```bash
 ### server(s): rke2-cp-01